My Dog is Getting Old…What Should I Expect?

 Arthritis and Joint Care

 Over time, your dog's regular activity and movement will cause gradual degeneration in his joints and cartilage.
 This results in pain and inflammation in the joints, making it difficult for him to move as freely as he used to.
 There are a variety of things you can do to make his life easier.
 Joint supplements have ingredients that will help replenish lost cartilage and synovial fluids.
 Weight management, elevated feeders and ramps will reduce the stress on his aching joints.
 Heated or orthopedic beds can warm up stiff joints or give him the support he needs as he sleeps.

 Dental disease is the most common problem in older dogs.
-Over 70% of dogs have signs of gum disease by the time they're age 4.
+Over 70 percent of dogs have signs of gum disease by the time they're age four.
 This makes good oral hygiene extremely important in your dog's younger years, and especially as they get older.
 Plaque will start to form tartar if it is not removed, leading to gingivitis and other periodontal diseases.
-Regular dental care includes brushing, dental rinses, hard chews & treats for friction against plaque and regular dental checkups with your veterinarian.
+Regular dental care includes brushing, dental rinses, hard chews and treats for friction against plaque and regular dental checkups with your veterinarian.

 As your dog's gastrointestinal tract gets older, the movement of food through the digestive tract slows down, causing constipation.
 If your dog has pain while trying to defecate, constipation is also a common result.
 However, constipation is also a sign of many other diseases, so check with your veterinarian if your dog has problems.
 Common solutions include enemas or laxatives.

 Your dog's heart may start to lose efficiency over time as the muscles gradually weaken.
 The heart won't be able to keep up with the amount of blood it needs to pump, starting the slow process of cardiac failure.
 Your dog will tire easily and start to become weaker and weaker.
 Your veterinarian will prescribe medications that strengthen the heart muscles, reducing the long-term effects of cardiac problems.